gina-alaska/arctic_thermokarst_model/README.md

 Arctic Thermokarst Model

 # Setup
 An anaconda environment is provided to help run the model.
 You will also have to install ffmpeg.

+From the model repository directory,
 Run `conda env create -f environment.yml` to set up the environment.

 If you don't need to change the environment, or run the tests skip to Running the model